vacp2p/rfc/content/docs/rfcs/35/README.md

  - `transport-message-len-len`: the length in bytes of `transport-message-len` (1 byte);
  - `transport-message-len`: the length in bytes of `transport-message` (`transport-message-len-len` bytes);
  - `transport-message`: the transport message (`transport-message-len` bytes);
+ Only during a Noise handshake, this field would contain the Noise handshake message payload.
  - `transport-message-auth`: the symmetric encryption authentication data for `transport-message` (16 bytes).